yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/search/overview.md

 3. Resulting documented enrichment with entities are taken from data source

 ## Anatomy of Search Request and Query Parsing
-A search request is a complete specification of what should be returned in a result set.
-It has search engine agnostic nature, this generic form allows to easily switch between different search engines without any business logic changes.
+A search request is a complete specification of what should be returned in the result set.
+It has search engine agnostic nature; this generic form enables easily switching between different search engines without any business logic changes.
 In simplest form, it is an empty query with no criteria of any kind.

-The following example shows how a query string saying `black brand:Asus` will be converted into the a search request:
+The following example shows how a query string saying `black brand:Asus` will be converted into the search request:

 ```cs
 new SearchRequest